billfern23/Shopmart/Readme.md

     Replace ':id' with known product ID.
 It has to be the same id, length, sequence all of it.
     <b>You would need the exact ID for this endpoint to update a product.
-    you can update one at a time, you dont have to have all fields in your update body, if you do they will be subjected to validation. </b>
+    you can update one at a time, you dont have to have all fields in your update body, if you do they will be subjected to validation.
+Do not use null here unless required for instance, quantity</b>

 4. Delete one product using ID:</br>